2022 Voting Deadlines for Riley County, Kansas

-- July 13(noon): Last day to register before the Primary election
+- July 12(noon): Last day to register before the Primary election

-- October 12(noon): Last day to register before the General election
+- October 19(noon): Last day to register before the General election

-Wildcats Vote, a K-State independent student organization, has launched for two years what is becoming an annual spring event - KVRD, an early reminder that Kansas schedules annual elections and primaries.
-To be ready to participate, Cameron Charity, current president, and Hayley Spellman, past president, ask all citizens to look up your Kansas voter registration records at KSVOTES.ORG and update any changes of address or name.
+Wildcats Vote, a K-State independent student organization, has launched for three years what is becoming an annual spring event - KVRD, an early reminder that Kansas schedules annual elections and primaries.
+In support of this statewide effort, Governor Laura Kelly has signed a Proclamation and many civic organizations are mobilizing voter education efforts.
+To be ready to participate, Keirn Kinnan, Wildcats Vote president, and other members of the K-State community urge all citizens to look up their Kansas voter registration records at KSVOTES.ORG to update any changes of address or name.
 Registering for the first time?
 The KSVOTES.ORG app or the Secretary of State website offer online access to registering.
 Read more about voter registration and engagement.

 Voter Registration and Engagement